Earsuit/historical-map/README.md

 1. `mkdir build && cd build`
 2. `cmake ..` or `cmake -DGTEST_ENABLE=ON ..` if you want to enable test
 3. `make -j`
-4. `ctest -j` if you want to run test
+4. `ctest` if you want to run test